amadeus4dev/developer-guides/docs/sdks/java-sdk.md

 ```

 In order to use the method `amadeus.shopping.flightDestinations.get()`,
-you need to pass a `Params` object like the example:
+you need to pass a `Params` object as in the below example:

 ```java